“Echoes From The Hill” documentary

 Denton’s Mayor Gerard Hudspeth said it was “hard to watch, honored to watch it,” referring to the struggles of the Black community.

 Audience members in the Q&A session asked about various topics, including where the filmmakers got the stories, the transformation of The Hill, and what the area is like today.
-The documentary was well-received and drew an enthusiastic response.
+The audience received the documentary with enthusiasm.

 About the Denton Black Film Festival